-We've always been big on texture — in our opinion, the consistency of food is just as important as its taste, and we'll always opt for a cozy sweater over something stylish and constricting.
-As a result, when we were designing our dream bedroom, it was imperative that we found the best sheet sets we could buy for our bed.
+I've always been big on texture — in my opinion, the consistency of food is just as important as its taste, and I'll always opt for a cozy sweater over something stylish and constricting.
+As a result, when I was designing my dream bedroom, it was imperative that I found the best sheet sets I could buy for my bed.
 Yes, a duvet makes a statement, and a good quality mattress is essential for comfort, but your sheets are in constant contact with your skin.
-As far as we are concerned, it was the most important purchase.
+As far as I'm concerned, it was the most important purchase.

 So what should you look for when buying sheets?
 Terms like “thread count,” “weave,” and “finish” are constantly tossed around on labels and product descriptions, but which details are actually worth knowing, and which are merely marketing hype?
 According to the experts at Consumer Reports, a higher thread count doesn’t necessarily mean that your sheets will be softer and better quality.
 Instead of how many threads you have in a square inch of fabric, it’s more important to know what those threads are made of and how they’re woven.